geoschem/gcpy/docs/source/Regridding.rst

       The grid stretching factor for the target stretched grid.
 Only takes effect when :code:`--stretched-grid` is set.
 See the `GCHP documentation <https://gchp.readthedocs.io/en/latest/supplement/stretched-grid.html#choose-stretching-parameters>`_
-      for more information
+      for more information.
+Make sure this value exactly matches the value you plan to use in GCHP configuration file :file:`setCommonRunSettings.sh`.

 .. option:: --target-latitude : float

       The latitude of the centre point for stretching the target grid.
 Only takes effect when :code:`--stretched-grid` is set.
 See the `GCHP documentation <https://gchp.readthedocs.io/en/latest/supplement/stretched-grid.html#choose-stretching-parameters>`_
-      for more information
+      for more information.
+Make sure this value exactly matches the value you plan to use in GCHP configuration file :file:`setCommonRunSettings.sh`.

 .. option:: --target-longitude : float

       The longitude of the centre point for stretching the target grid.
 Only takes effect when :code:`--stretched-grid` is set.
 See the `GCHP documentation <https://gchp.readthedocs.io/en/latest/supplement/stretched-grid.html#choose-stretching-parameters>`_
-      for more information
+      for more information.
+Make sure this value exactly matches the value you plan to use in GCHP configuration file :file:`setCommonRunSettings.sh`.

 .. _regrid-gchp-procedure: